Best Games Like Cyberpunk 2077

 Developed by: Eidos – Montreal, Feral Interactive, Nixxes Software BV

-While we had this game listed as a game similar to Hitman 5, what we failed to mention was that it is quite similar to Cyberpunk 2077.
+While we had this game listed as similar to Hitman 5, we failed to mention that it is similar to Cyberpunk 2077.
 How?
-Well, for one, you’re playing a mechanically enhanced character, which has technology that can be upgraded and has unique perks and abilities.
+Well, for one, you’re playing a mechanically enhanced character with technology that can be upgraded and unique perks and abilities.

-Deus Ex: Mankind Divided is quite technological, however, the view of the future isn’t as dark or as chaotic as some of the games mention in this best games like Cyberpunk 2077 list.
-It has a unique story-line that is very rich, and will send you on huge and difficult missions.
+Deus Ex: Mankind Divided is quite technological; however, the view of the future isn’t as dark or chaotic as some of the games mentioned in this best games Cyberpunk 2077 list.
+It has a unique storyline will send you on huge and difficult missions.

 You have to choose how you want to play the game, which was a big factor when determining if this game is similar to Cyberpunk 2077.
-With so much perk, ability, and gear customizations, there is a lot of potential for long gameplay.
+With so many perks, abilities, and gear customizations, there is a lot of potential for long gameplay.

 Sons of the Forest: Release Date